 April 8, 2021 @ 1:00 pm - 2:15 pm EDT

 Government services, structures and systems are an essential foundation for a healthy economy where opportunity and prosperity are broadly and equitably shared.
 The twin pandemics of COVID-19 and systemic racism have exposed and deepened our current economy’s structural weaknesses and inequalities and spurred a new moment of national reckoning on racial justice.
-Join us to learn more about key provisions in the federal budget and recovery package, upcoming budget debates, and strategies to advance worker justice, social protections and an economy that works for all.
+During this webinar, invited speakers explored the key provisions in the federal budget and recovery package, upcoming budget debates, and strategies to advance worker justice, social protections and an economy that works for all.

 - Marcia Egbert, Program Director, The George Gund Foundation (Moderator)

 - Dr. Michael McAfee, President and CEO, PolicyLink

 - Sharon Parrott, President, Center on Budget and Policy Priorities